saulius/lucidity/README.md

 `inject` has been quite popular due this [article](http://dev.solita.fi/2014/03/18/pimp-my-repl.html) and for the fact that it can be used to create extra symbols in a particular namespace, namely `clojure.core`.
 It allows easy customisation of your namespace by allowing injecting of the functions that you have always wanted to have in your `profiles.clj` file.

-This however, may not be the best option due to the fact that `(in-ns <namespace>)` call will not automatically call (refer-clojure).
+This however, may not be the best option due to the fact that `(in-ns <namespace>)` call will not automatically call `(refer-clojure)`.
 See this issue [here](https://github.com/zcaudate/vinyasa/issues/9).

-As such, since version `0.2.2`, inject as undergone refinement.
+As such, since version `0.2.2`, `inject` has undergone quite a bit of refinement.

-- Firstly, instead of adding a prefix, it is suggested that a short namespace be used.
-Instead of typing `>pprint`, we type `>/pprint` or by default, `./pprint` (`.` is the suggested default namespace)
+- Firstly, it is suggested that a short namespace be used instead of adding a prefix.
+For example, instead of typing `>pprint`, we type `>/pprint` or by default, `./pprint` (`.` is the suggested default namespace).

-- Secondly, use less quoting and follow the `ns` macro in defining what to put in.
-There is a macro vinyasa.inject/in that enables declarations in a more dsl-like nature.
+- Secondly, a macro should be defined such that the user can have less quoting as well as have familiar ways that are provided by the `ns` macro. `vinyasa.inject/in` enables declarations in a more dsl-like nature.

 Here is an example of a typical `profiles.clj`.